Political leaders weigh in on Trump impeachment inquiry

-United States (WSAV) — United States political leaders are weighing in on Nancy Pelosi’s formal impeachment inquiry of President Trump on social media. #UkraineTranscript and #TrumpImpeachment are still trending in the U.S. on Twitter tonight.
+SAVANNAH, Ga.
+(WSAV) – Political leaders in the United States are weighing in on Nancy Pelosi’s formal impeachment inquiry of President Trump on social media. #UkraineTranscript and #TrumpImpeachment are still trending in the U.S. on Twitter tonight.

 New York Sen. Chuck Schumer took to Twitter to express his thoughts on the formal inquiry.